Lokesh23102002/writer_handwriting_verification/README.md

 # For testing
-Load the the csv file which contains the image pairs then give path to the val image folder, and load the trained model, then give model , csv file in form of pandas dataframe and path to folder containing the images and runthe prediction function.
+Load the the csv file which contains the image pairs then give path to the val image folder, and load the trained model, then give model , csv file in form of pandas dataframe and path to folder containing the images and run the prediction function.